e2m32/DAIN/README.md

     $ unzip other-gt-interp.zip
     $ cd ..

-preinstallations:

-    $ cd PWCNet/correlation_package_pytorch1_0
-    $ sh build.sh
-    $ cd ../my_package
-    $ sh build.sh
-    $ cd ..

 We are good to go by:

     $ CUDA_VISIBLE_DEVICES=0 python demo_MiddleBury.py

 The interpolated results are under `MiddleBurySet/other-result-author/[random number]/`, where the `random number` is used to distinguish different runnings.
+The demo only interpolates one image per example.

 ### Downloading Results
 Our DAIN model achieves the state-of-the-art performance on the UCF101, Vimeo90K, and Middlebury ([*eval*](http://vision.middlebury.edu/flow/eval/results/results-n1.php) and *other*).